Your cart is currently empty!

 What is this method called?

 Occasionally I use names referring to specific manuals[v] or publications, such as ‘family-based treatment’ (FBT) or ‘family therapy for eating disorders’ or ‘anorexia/bulimia-focused family therapy (FT-AN or FT-BN)’.
-I’ll clarify right away that any reference to ‘family therapy’ is not about ‘fixing’ the family – quite the opposite, it’s to make good use of wonderful parents.
+I won’t use the word ‘Maudsley’ as it gets confused with the very different ‘New Maudsley’ (more in Chapter 12).

 Choose a family-based approach first